kyma-project/community/capabilities/application-connectivity.md

 ## Scope

 The Application Connectivity capability supports the extensibility and integration between applications in a cloud-native way using the best available solutions.
-It provides the integration patterns and necessary tooling for establishing the trusted connection between Kyma and third-party applications.
+It provides integration patterns and necessary tooling for establishing a trusted connection between Kyma and third-party applications.

-The goal is to enable the integration of various systems in a coherent way, where the management and usage of APIs and Events are standardized and allows natural extension of such systems in the cloud-native fashion.
+The goal is to enable the integration of various systems in a coherent way, where the management and usage of APIs and Events are standardized and allow to extend such systems in a natural, cloud-native way.
-The unification of the connected system enables the fast development which unlocks the brand new possibilities of extending and customizing the existing solution in the modern, cloud-based, way.
+The unification of the connected system enables fast development which unlocks brand new possibilities for extending and customizing the existing solution in a modern, cloud-based, way.

-The new way of scalability of the system is possible.
-The event mechanism and simple access to exposed API is a foundation for moving the workload from the legacy system to the Kubernetes.
+A new way of system scalability is available.
+The event mechanism and simple access to the exposed API is a foundation for moving the workload from a legacy system to Kubernetes.

 An additional benefit is that you can mesh different systems using the language of your choice.